victory

 • Deepen involvement in 2–3 core activities

-• Seek leadership opportunities
+• Seek out leadership roles and responsibilities

-• Attend college fairs and information sessions
+• Attend local and virtual college fairs

 11